Give Me Everything (Tonight)

 Songfacts®:

-• Pitbull's second single from his fifth studio album Planet Pit features production from Dutch dance music producer and DJ Afrojack, while Pitbull spits lyrics directed to his lover.
+• Pitbull's second single from his fifth studio album, Planet Pit, features production from Dutch dance music producer and DJ Afrojack, while Pitbull spits lyrics directed to his lover.

 • The song's music video was directed by David Rousseau and features an appearance by Adrienne Bailon.
 The singer and actress was previously a member of girl group 3LW and the Disney created The Cheetah Girls.

-• Pitbull's first choice for the featured spot on this song was Shakira - he previously collaborated on the Colombian superstar's track, "Rabiosa."
 "I tried to get Shakira on the record but, due to some personal things she was going through, she couldn't jump on the record," he admitted.

-• One of Pitbull's lines namechecks Lindsay Lohan.
-Unfortunately, the Hollywood actress was upset by the lyric "I got it locked up like Lindsay Lohan" and slapped a lawsuit on the Cuban rapper.
-According to TMZ, her lawsuit claimed that "the lyrics, by virtue of its wide appeal, condemnation, excoriation, disparaging or defamatory statements by the defendants about the plaintiff are destined to do irreparable harm to the plaintiff."
+Lohan didn't take it well; she slapped a lawsuit on the Cuban rapper, claiming, "The lyrics, by virtue of its wide appeal, condemnation, excoriation, disparaging or defamatory statements by the defendants about the plaintiff are destined to do irreparable harm."

 Pitbull claimed that the lyric was not about Lohan's stint in jail, but conveyed the "positive message" that "if you got it locked up, it means you run the show."
 Not sure we're buying that.